Loader gif

 How do I report the sale of a collectible on TaxAct?

 If you choose to e-file with TaxAct®, we’ll ask you interview questions about what kind of income you have.
 If you sold investments or had income from a hobby (also called “activities not for profit” in our software), you’ll be able to check the appropriate boxes.
-As you answer our interview questions about what you sold, we’ll determine what tax forms you need and guide you through the reporting process.
+As you answer our interview questions about what you sold, we’ll determine what you need and guide you through the reporting process.

 Collectibles recap